Philipp-Rueter/AdjointSU2Spectrum/README.md

 Finally we have two sections to write the data into a JSON file and to plot it.

 This program has been used to compute parts of the spectrum for a paper which is joint work with Richard Szabo.
 We also include the data of the computations of that paper in a seperate folder.
 This data is again packaged in JSON files and can be read with the main program.
+The only computation that is missing from the data section is the one with subcut=4 as the resulting file is too large to upload on github.
+Instead this data is reproduced by running the program with default settings.